10 Strategies to Build Resilience in Nursing and Protect Mental Health

 9. Advocate for Institutional Change

-While individual strategies are vital, systemic issues often contribute to nurse burnout.
+Systemic issues often contribute to nurse burnout, even with individual strategies in place.
 Learning how to raise concerns effectively within your organization can lead to meaningful change.
-This might involve participating in committees, sharing data, or engaging in constructive dialogue with leadership.
+This might involve:

 10. Create a Personal Resilience Plan

 Ultimately, building resilience in nursing is a highly personal journey.
-Creating a personal resilience plan allows you to tailor strategies to your unique needs and preferences.
-This involves identifying your personal stressors, understanding your coping mechanisms, and proactively scheduling activities that promote well-being.
+Creating a personal resilience plan lets you tailor strategies to your unique needs.
+This involves:

 Turning Coping into Thriving